Cargill joins Wall Street banks as swap dealer

-WASHINGTON (Reuters) - Commodities trader Cargill Inc CARG.UL has registered as a swap dealer with the U.S. derivatives regulator, a sign that new financial-stability rules have started impacting firms well outside Wall Street.
+WASHINGTON, Feb 21 (Reuters) - Commodities trader Cargill Inc has registered as a swap dealer with the U.S. derivatives regulator, a sign that new financial-stability rules have started impacting firms well outside Wall Street.

 Cargill is the first major non-financial company to acquire the status of “swaps dealer” on the registry of the National Futures Association (NFA), which lists the biggest players in the $630 trillion market.

-So far, only large Wall Street firms had lined up with the NFA after registration became mandatory at the beginning of the year, such as JPMorgan (JPM.N), Bank of America (BAC.N) and Deutsche Bank (DBKGn.DE).
+So far, only large Wall Street firms had lined up with the NFA after registration became mandatory at the beginning of the year, such as JPMorgan, Bank of America and Deutsche Bank.

 Cargill could not immediately be reached for comment.